Superman vs. Muhammad Ali

 Rat'Lar decides that Ali must face Superman in a fifteen-round boxing match.

-The event takes place on the planet Bodace, orbiting a red star
+The event takes place on the planet Bodace, orbiting a red star that renders

-himself as Ali cornerman Drew "Bundini" Brown.
+Ali cornerman Drew "Bundini" Brown.

 Jimmy Olson announces the fight on an intergalactic broadcast.
-Superman
+Superman is

-is knocked out by Muhammad Ali, leaving him in critical condition.
+knocked out by Muhammad Ali, leaving him in critical condition.
 The final

 champion is later defeated by Ali and the heroes save Earth from being